Get faster computations

 Multiprocessing is available for the following steps:

-Pattern inference (
+• Pattern inference (action=pattern)

 Qumin automatically identifies syncretic cells that can be merged together.
 However, it also happens that several cells, without being strictly identical, are entirely interpredictable.
 In addition, you might not be interested in computing results on your whole dataset.
 In such cases, it is recommended to sample your dataset based on the name of the cells using the provided keywords.
+For this, see Use a data subset.